Shiawassee County Health Department

 All Cleanup Volunteers will receive a free t-shirt and lunch.

-The 2017 Annual Cleanup is generously supported by Waste Management, Oster Manufacturing (Owosso), J & S Tire (Owosso), Matador’s Pizza (Byron and Morrice), Mancino’s (Owosso), Cheff’s Canoe Rental (Vernon), Hankerd’s Sportswear (Owosso) and The Bagelman (Owosso).
+The 2017 Annual Cleanup was generously supported by Waste Management, Oster Manufacturing (Owosso), J & S Tire (Owosso), Matador’s Pizza (Byron and Morrice), Mancino’s (Owosso), Cheff’s Canoe Rental (Vernon), Hankerd’s Sportswear (Owosso) and The Bagelman (Owosso).

 “Thanks to the commitment of our volunteers and generous event sponsors, more than 700 tires and hundreds of pounds of garbage and debris have been removed from the river since our first cleanup more than 20 years ago” said Larry Johnson, Director of the Shiawassee County Health Department.
 “This event is a great way for the community to come together and care for one of our greatest natural treasures, the Shiawassee River.
 By caring for the river, we’re providing recreational opportunities for the public and ensuring a healthy habitat for aquatic life.”